jadicode/purecssloader/README.md

-# purecssloader
+# Pure CSS Loader
-Simulate a loading animation with this simple css loader.
+- Simulate a loading animation with this simple css loader.
 Easy to use.
+## How to see it?
+- Only open `cargador.html` and see how it works.